 How do I apply for my own place?Back to top

-How do I apply for a Macmillan guaranteed place?Back to top
+How do I apply for a guaranteed charity place in the marathon?Back to top

-Your own place means that you've registered directly with the organisers through www.greatswim.org.
 You would have also paid a registration fee for that place.
-Once you've registered for your place you'd have received a confirmation email from the organisers.
+Once you have registered for your place you would have received a confirmation email from the organisers.

 What kind of support will Macmillan give me?Back to top

 When you join Team Macmillan you will be supported throughout your entire marathon experience.
 In addition to our initial fundraising and training pack, we will send you regular newsletters full of tips to help your prepare for the big day.

 You will also be invited to our post-race recovery tent after the race, where you will receive some well-deserved refreshments.
 And if that isn't enough, we will give you the loudest support possible throughout the race from our Team Macmillan supporter point.

 Will Macmillan help me with my training?Back to top